-PFN_LIST_CORRUPT is one of the very common Blue Screen of Death (BSoD) Error on Windows.
+PFN_LIST_CORRUPT is one of the very common Blue Screen of Death (BSoD) Error on Windows 10 and also other versions of Windows system.
 If you’re experiencing this blue screen error, reset assured, you’re not alone.
 More importantly, you can fix it by yourself.

 PFN_LIST_CORRUPT error could be probably caused by the related driver software.
-You’re very likely successfully solve this problem by updating your device drivers.
+You can very likely successfully solve this problem by updating your device drivers.

 There are two ways you can update your device drivers: manually or automatically.